 Takeaways from Tuesday's primaries

-Primaries were held Tuesday in five states, with former President Trump's high-profile endorsements had mixed results on Tuesday night and Republicans advancing candidates who questioned the eleciton results.
+Primaries were held Tuesday in five states, with former President Donald Trump's high-profile endorsements had mixed results on Tuesday night and Republicans advancing candidates who questioned the election results.

 Here are some of the takeaways from Tuesday's contests: